manishdemo/playboogle/README.md

 * yard version 0.9.25

 ### Docs generation
-Docs generated from code comments using `yard`.
+Docs generated from code comments using yard.
+The command executed in the project folder :

+  `yard doc app/controllers/`

 ### How to run the test suite
-Go the main folder and run the rspec command.
+Go the project folder and run the rspec command:

 `rspec -f d`

 ### System dependencies